AhmedAbdAl-Aziz/AhmedAbdAl-Aziz/README.md

 <h1 align="center">Hi 👋, I'm Ahmed AbdAl-Aziz</h1>
 <img align="right" alt="Coding" width="100%" src="https://cdn.wallpapersafari.com/84/22/Jz6bAs.gif">
-<h3 align="center">I am Ahmed Abdel Aziz, a dedicated Computer Science student with a strong background in backend development using Laravel.
-I have a keen interest in database management and have gained valuable experience in penetration testing.
-My goal is to continually enhance my skills and contribute to innovative projects that prioritize security and efficiency.</h3>
+<h3 align="center">A dedicated Computer Science student with a strong passion for cybersecurity and backend development.
+With a solid foundation in network security and vulnerability analysis, specializing in penetration testing with the ability to identify, assess, and mitigate security threats effectively.
+Hands-on experience in cyber operations, working with tools like Sguil and Kibana to monitor and analyze security incidents.
+Beyond cybersecurity, experienced in backend development, particularly in Laravel (PHP) and SQL, focusing on building scalable, secure, and efficient applications.
+Committed to continuous learning and staying at the forefront of emerging technologies and best practices in both cybersecurity and software development.</h2>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahmedabdal-aziz&label=Profile%20views&color=0e75b6&style=flat" alt="ahmedabdal-aziz" /> </p>